 - have any other medical conditions

-Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare professional about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Know the medicines you take.
-Keep a list of them to show to your healthcare provider or pharmacist when you get a new medicine.
+Keep a list of them to show to your healthcare professional or pharmacist when you get a new medicine.

 - avoid getting overheated or dehydrated